binodkshetry/Spotify-end-to-end-data-engineering-project/README.md

 # Spotify-End-to-End-Data Engineering Project
 ## Introduction
-In this project, we've developed a comprehensive data pipeline on Amazon Web Services (AWS) utilizing data extracted from kaggle dataset.
-The raw datasets (5 csv files) includes a wide range of artist and songs-related information which requires a lot of data cleaning (cleaned and normalised down into 3 csv files) before loading the the refined data into an AWS S3.
-Our focus remains on optimizing data processing while upholding security and accessibility standards within the AWS environment, enabling robust analytics and decision-making capabilities for the top spotify songs dataset and beyond.
+In this project, we've developed a comprehensive data pipeline on Amazon Web Services (AWS) leveraging services like S3, Athena, Glue, Quicksight and many more services by utilizing data extracted from kaggle dataset.
+It undergoes tailored transformations to ensure data integrity and compatibility, and then seamlessly loads the refined data into an AWS S3.
+Our focus remains on optimizing data processing while upholding security and accessibility standards within the AWS environment, enabling robust analytics and decision-making capabilities for the top spotify songs and artists dataset and beyond.

 ## Pre-requisites
 1. [AWS Account](https://aws.amazon.com/console/) (most of the services used are FREE, You can run the ETL and query job for less than a dollar)